 For example, many seniors with bowel and bladder issues are referred for nutritional counseling or other specialties — leaving the root cause, spinal cord compression, undetected, Oh says.

 “Physicians usually don’t approach these types of symptoms in older patients through the lens of either neurosurgery or orthopedics,” Oh says.
 “But as an academic medical institution, UCI Health is less biased and more open to different possibilities.

 “That is one of our many strengths.
 Whether we’re your first choice or your last hope, we’re here for you no matter your age.”

 Surgery to relieve spine pressure

-Oh and his team performed a thoracic laminectomy and transpedicular discectomy on Kunkle.
-The procedure involves removing a section of the bone over the spinal cord allowing access to any protruding and damaged nerves in order to decompress pressure on the spine.
+Oh proposed a thoracic laminectomy and transpedicular discectomy.
+The procedure involves removing a section of the bone over the spinal cord, allowing access to any protruding and damaged nerves in order to alleviate pressure on the spine.